jaimetur/PhotoMigrator/README.md

 The whole process will do the next actions if all flags are false (by default):

-1. Unzip all the Takeout Zips from the <INPUT_TAKEOUT_FOLDER> into a subfolder named './Unzipped_Takeout_{TIMESTAMP}' (by default).
+0. Unzip all the Takeout Zips from the <INPUT_TAKEOUT_FOLDER> into a subfolder named './Unzipped_Takeout_{TIMESTAMP}' (by default).
 This step will be skipped if you already have your Takeout folder unzipped.

-2. Pre-Process <INPUT_TAKEOUT_FOLDER> unzipped to delete '`@eaDir`' subfolders (Synology metadata subfolders with miniatures) and to Fix .MP4 files extracted from Live pictures and with no .json file associated.
+1. Pre-Process <INPUT_TAKEOUT_FOLDER> unzipped to delete '`@eaDir`' subfolders (Synology metadata subfolders with miniatures) and to Fix .MP4 files extracted from Live pictures and with no .json file associated.

-3. Use GPTH Tool to process all .json files and fix date of all photos/videos found on Takeout folder and organize them into the output folder (This step can be skipped using flag _'gsgt, --google-skip-gpth-tool_').
+2. Use GPTH Tool to process all .json files and fix date of all photos/videos found on Takeout folder and organize them into the output folder (This step can be skipped using flag _'gsgt, --google-skip-gpth-tool_').

+3. (Optional) Copy/Move files to output folder manually if GPTH processing was skipped in previous step

 4. Sync Timestamps of .MP4 files generated by Google Photos with Live Picture files (.heic, .jpg, .jpeg) if both files have the same name and are in the same folder